elorberb/dfbnb-anomaly-restore/README.md

    This will generate databases in the `databases/` directory and save the experiment results in the `results/` directory.

 3. **Modify Parameters**:
-   - You can change the branching factors, depths, number of repetitions, and file handling configurations directly in the `main.py` script by modifying the parameters passed to the `run_experiments` function.
+   - You can change the branching factors, depths, number of repetitions, edge cost distributions, and file handling configurations directly in the `main.py` script by modifying the parameters passed to the `run_experiments` function.

 ### 📊 Understanding the Results